wcm-io-devops/conga/src/site/markdown/yaml-definitions.md

 The documentation of all role and file configuration options can be found in the<br/>
 [Role Model API documentation][role-model].

-Files are always generated using a Handlebars template.
+Files are generated using a Handlebars template.
 After generation a file header is added automatically, and the file syntax is checked for well-formedness.
 Optionally additional post-processors can be configured.

 Alternatively it is possible to specify an URL instead of a template.
 In this case the file is copied/downloaded from an external source.
 The following URL prefixes are supported out of the box:

-- `file:` - Absoulte filesystem path
+- `file:` - Absolute filesystem path
 - `classpath:` - Classpath resource reference
 - `http://` or `https://` - External URL
 - `mvn:` - Maven Artifact coordinates (only supported when CONGA runs inside Maven)